lollilol/linux-minecraft-server-startscript/README.md

 + done.

 or just paste
->`cd && wget https://gitlab.com/lollilol/minecraft-server-startscript/raw/32afb630fa4ece3bcf89fff908b959e1a251799e/minecraft.sh && nano startscript.sh && chmod a+x minecraft.sh`
+>`cd && wget https://gitlab.com/lollilol/minecraft-server-startscript/raw/32afb630fa4ece3bcf89fff908b959e1a251799e/minecraft.sh && nano minecraft.sh && chmod a+x minecraft.sh`

 into ssh, to download the script in the home folder and make it executeable.